Skip to content

 Fast Facts

-Our response area covers over 200 miles of Massachusetts coastline, covering the towns of Plymouth, Kingston, Duxbury, Marshfield, Cohasset, Hull, Hingham and Weymouth and Scituate.
+Our response area covers over 300 miles of Massachusetts coastline, covering the towns from Revere to Plymouth, along with 34 islands and peninsulas in Boston Harbor.

 WDC's MARR team is the newest member of NOAA's Greater Atlantic Marine Mammal Stranding Network - a network of organizations extending from Maine to Virginia.